j-plugins/temporal-plugin/README.md

 - PHP
 - Open an issue if you need support for another language

+## Contribution Guidelines

+For information on the project architecture and how to contribute (for both humans and AI agents), please see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Donation

 Open-source tools can greatly improve workflows, helping developers and businesses save time and increase revenue.